Impulse 2: Personal development and personal growth

 Prof. Dr. Andreas Ken Lanig

-“An extraordinary symposium: the opportunity to get to know colleagues from the different spheres of design education was and remains a valuable experience.
-A central finding from the keynote speeches and the dialogues in the small groups was the importance of resilience and emotional intelligence for studying.
-It became clear that the comprehensive area of mental health is by no means a niche topic, but a real and relevant matter for both students and practitioners to systematically promote innovation and re-creation.
-This highlights the need to integrate mental health as a central component in design curricula.”
+»An extraordinary symposium: the opportunity to meet colleagues from the various spheres of design education was and remains a valuable experience.
+A key insight from the keynote speeches and the dialogues in the small groups was the importance of resilience and emotional intelligence for studying.
+It became clear that the comprehensive area of mental health is by no means a niche topic, but a real and relevant issue for both students and practitioners in order to systematically promote innovation and re-creation.
+This emphasises the need to integrate mental health as a central component of design curricula.«

 Prof. Daniela Kirchlechner

-“First of all, the topics of the (future) workshops are very forward-looking and interesting as aspects that need to be implemented in design teaching in the coming years.
-Thank you for the important topic of “Personal Groth”, which I think has been very neglected in the “curricular landscape” so far.
-The healthy and sustainable use of personal resources, which will be essential in the future, should urgently be integrated and discussed in teaching.
+»Firstly, the topics of the workshops (including futures ones) are very forward-looking and interesting as aspects that need to be implemented in design teaching in the coming years.
+Thank you for the important topic of ‘personal growth’, which I think has so far been greatly neglected in the ‘curricular landscape’.
+The healthy and sustainable use of personal resources, which will be essential in the future, should urgently be integrated and addressed in teaching.

-For me personally there were many food for thought and “aha moments”.
-The selected aspects that were discussed in the lectures provided inspiration in a variety of ways.
-And, apart from the workshops themselves, there was a lot of exchange of experiences with the other workshop participants.
-The workshops were somewhat short, but very suitable for spontaneously translating ideas into “prototypes”.
-However, I consider the workshops to be a good basis for later implementation in concrete teaching situations that are tailored to my subject area.
+For me personally, there was a lot of food for thought and ‘light bulb moments’.
+The selected aspects that were discussed in the presentations were stimulating in many different ways.
+And, apart from the workshops themselves, there was a lot of dialogue with the other workshop participants.
+The workshops were a little short, but were very suitable for spontaneously translating ideas into ‘prototypes’.
+I consider the workshops to be a good basis for later implementation in specific teaching situations that are tailored to my field of specialisation.

-There was a great atmosphere throughout and there were stimulating conversations among the participants and the speakers.
-I also found the professional heterogeneity very exciting.
+There was a great atmosphere throughout and there were stimulating discussions between the participants and the speakers.
+I also found the professional heterogeneity very exciting.«

 Prof. Javier Martín